-However, if it’s moderate climate with lovely warm and sunny summers you are looking for, if you are a wine and food connoisseur, and if you like to relish colourful ancient city centres without being baked by a powerful southern sun, Porto is the right place for you.
+However, if it’s a moderate climate with lovely warm and sunny summers you are looking for, if you are a wine and food connoisseur, and if you like to relish colourful ancient city centres without being baked by a powerful southern sun, Porto is the right place for you.

 It might not be the hottest place in Portugal, but Porto enjoys a huge amount of sunshine during the year.

 The city is definitely a gourmet delight, serving everything from caldo verde, prince of cabbage soups, to spicy sausage dishes.
-It’s also the place that turns typical Pinot Grigio drinkers into avid fans of the Douro valley wines.
+It’s also the place that turns typical Pinot Grigio drinkers into avid fans of the Douro Valley wines.